e-moe/sf-levi9/_drafts/assignment-2-jam-storage.markdown

 ## 8. Share your code.

-Commit your code into [GitHub][github] and send the link as a result of fulfilled home task.
+Commit your latest code into [GitHub][github] and send the link as a result of fulfilled home task.

 [jam-jars]:             {{ site.baseurl }}/assets/jam_jars.jpg
 [sonata]:               https://sonata-project.org/bundles/admin